S-Ando-Biophysics/S-Ando-Biophysics/README.md

 - Discipline: Biophysics, Structural Biology, Nucleic Acid Science

 ## Research Theme
-I specialize in structural biology, focusing on the analysis of nucleic acid three-dimensional structures at the atomic and molecular levels using biophysical techniques such as X-ray crystallography.
+I focus on the analysis of nucleic acid three-dimensional structures at the atomic or molecular levels using biophysical techniques such as X-ray crystallography.

 I have been advancing fundamental techniques for nucleic acid crystallization and structure determination, as well as conducting structural analyses of many nucleic acids, including a wide variety of modified nucleic acids.